nuprl/TypeWeaver/README.md

 1. Type annotation prediction
-    - This step requires a GPU for the InCoder model, but InCoder can be skipped; see below for details
+    - This step requires a GPU for the InCoder model, but InCoder can be skipped; see the "No GPU" section below for details
     - Reads JavaScript projects from `data/full/original/`
     - DeepTyper outputs CSV files to `data/full/DeepTyper-out/[dataset]/predictions/`